 These programmes all face fierce competition to get into and we recommend doing thorough preparation before application.
 Read more about how to prepare for selection and also how to get ready for a pilot training interview here.

 Once you’ve started Pilot Training you will need to keep a log of your flight hours for when you wish to ‘unfreeze’ your licence or move Airline.
-We recommend purchasing one of our Personalised Pilot Log Books so your stand out from the crowd!
+We recommend our Personalised Pilot Logbook so your stand out from the crowd!

 The latest Aileron news, press releases and blog posts.